-Ling 51/Psych 56L: Acquisition of Language
+LSci 51/Psych 56L: Acquisition of Language

 Lecture 3

 Theoretical perspectives

 Announcements

 Be working on the review questions and HW1

-HW1 is due 10/5/18 at 2:50pm (remember not to submit the assignment until you've completed all the questions)
+HW1 is due 10/1/21 at 3:50pm (remember not to submit the assignment until you've completed all the questions)

-Reminder: The review questions (and any notes you take on them) can be used during the exam.
+Reminder: The review questions (and any notes you take on them) can be used during the timed assessments.
+Electronic versions of these are fine (no need for hard copies).

+Post your questions & like other people's questions for discussion/review for next time.
+(After that, Timed Assessment 1 will be open to take until 10/4/21.)

 TA office hours are now available and active (so come visit!)

 Theoretical viewpoints